Hot Springs National Park – Camping, Hiking, and Scenic Attractions

 Gulpha Gorge Campground at Hot Springs National Park

-When visiting Hot Springs, we generally stay at the Gulpha Gorge campground in Hot Springs National Park (learn more here).
+When visiting Hot Springs, we generally stay at the Gulpha Gorge campground in Hot Springs National Park (see our review here).
 Located on the east side of Hot Springs Mountain, it is convenient to downtown Hot Springs, yet in a wooded setting, isolated from the urban area.
 It is an attractive campground among tall pine trees along Gulpha Creek.
-The drives in the park and the RV parking pads are paved.
-The RV sites have well engineered electric, water, and sewer stations and the tent sites can be either tent or RV use – dry camping.
-Only thing missing making this a five star National Forest campground are showers in the washrooms but otherwise they are modern and kept well-maintained.

 Dining and Entertainment

 Hot Springs National Park is quite large – 5500 acres – and almost completely surrounded by the city of Hot Springs.
 The centerpiece of the park – Bathhouse Row – stretches along the south side of Central Avenue.
 Across the street from Bathhouse Row, on the north side, is the center of the dining and entertainment district of downtown Hot Springs.

 Down the street a little west of Bathhouse Row is one of our favorite Hot Springs restaurants and pubs.
 Formerly known as the Brau Haus which closed sometime in 2013, it has been re-opened at the same location as Steinhaus Keller.
 It is located in the lower level of a three or four story atrium in an area called Spencer’s Corner.
 Being below street level, it is not easily seen from the sidewalk.
 Above Steinhaus Keller and more prominently signed and easily noticed is Brick House Grill, known locally as offering the best burgers in town.
 Next time we are in town we’ll have to try them out.